DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 such as Saudi Arabia or Iran, choose to enact content regulations to restrict or forbid citizens from developing, consuming, or distributing certain types of content.
-On the other hand, states may choose to “relocate” content regulations by requiring internet service providers (ISPs) to filter content on behalf of the state in order to get a business license.
+On the other hand, states may choose to 'relocate' content regulations by requiring internet service providers (ISPs) to filter content on behalf of the state in order to get a business license.
 Companies that do not filter on behalf of the state may be subject to various liabilities and penalties until they are in